Jump to content

 Cape St Vincent

-Autumn flowers can include autumn crocus, autumn and sea squills and autumn snowflake.
+Autumn flowers can include autumn crocus (Crocus serotinus), autumn and sea squills, autumn snowflake and Narcissus serotinus.

 Holiday details

-Our bases are the three-star Alte Hotel (5 nights), located outside the village of Alte, surrounded by small fields and Mediterranean scrub, and Hotel Mira Sagres (2 nights), in the small town of Vila do Bispo.
+Our base is are the three-star Alte Hotel (7 nights), located outside the village of Alte, surrounded by small fields and Mediterranean scrub.
+[Previous trips have had a second base, Hotel Mira Sagres in the small town of Vila do Bispo, but this year we have opted to have just the one hotel.]

 En suite facilities.